-We have seen Subject, Behavior Subject, and Reply Subject in this article, each having its use case.
+We have seen the Subject, Behavior Subject, and Reply Subject in this article, each having its use case.

-- Subjects are mainly used for multicasting the data.
+- Subjects - are mainly used for multicasting the data.

-- Reply Subjects can maintain a buffer of values and pass them to new subscribers.
+- Reply Subjects - can maintain a buffer of values and pass them to new subscribers.